nyu-dl/dl4ir-doc2query/README.md

         -label_smoothing 0.1 \
         -valid_steps 5000 \
         -save_checkpoint_steps 5000 \
-        -world_size 2 \
+        -world_size 4 \
         -share_embeddings \
-        -gpu_ranks 0 1
+        -gpu_ranks 0 1 2 3
 ```

-The command above starts training a transformer model using two GPUs (you can
+The command above starts training a transformer model using four GPUs (you can
 train with one GPU by setting `gpu_ranks 0` and `world_size 1`).
 It should
-take approximately 2-4 hours to reach iteration 15,000, which contains the
+take approximately 3-6 hours to reach iteration 10,000, which contains the
-lowest perplexity on the dev set (~15.7).
+lowest perplexity on the dev set (~15.2).

 We can now evaluate in BLEU points the performance of our model:

 ```
 python ./OpenNMT-py/translate.py \
                      -gpu 0 \
-                     -model ${DATA_DIR}/doc2query_step_15000.pt \
+                     -model ${DATA_DIR}/doc2query_step_10000.pt \
                      -src ${DATA_DIR}/opennmt_format/src-dev.txt \
                      -tgt ${DATA_DIR}/opennmt_format/tgt-dev.txt \
                      -output ${DATA_DIR}/opennmt_format/pred-dev.txt \